chaos-indivisvm/chaos-docs/docs/handbook.md

 + If you are having an issue with a member of another group allow the Enforcers to handle   it for you so that it does not become a future problem for Command to have to deal with     later.
 + This is not a dating group, keep your relationship drama out of group issues.

-If you are having issues with anyone you **should** contact and Enforcer to handle it if trying to handle it on your own did not solve the issue.
+If you are having issues with anyone you should contact and Enforcer to handle it if trying to handle it on your own did not solve the issue.
+In the event you cannot attempt to solve the issue on your own for any reason, you are still encouraged to contact an Enforcer.

 #### Activity:
 You are expected, upon joining, to take part in at least 3 raids ( attacks on other sims ) or defenses each week.